Chart Color Schemes

 Belair's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Belair based on AreaSearch's assessment conducted from June to August 2021.
-Mortality rates and chronic condition prevalence were found to be very low across all age groups.
+Analysis of health metrics shows strong performance throughout Belair.
+AreaSearch's assessment indicates very low prevalence of common health conditions across all age groups.

 Frequently Asked Questions - Health